wexample/python-app/README.md

 A: Verify the package is installed: `pip show wexample-app`

 For more help, see the [Support Channels](#support-channels) section.

+## Security Policy

+### Reporting Vulnerabilities

+If you discover a security vulnerability, please email security@wexample.com.

+**Do not** open public issues for security vulnerabilities.

+We take security seriously and will respond promptly to verified reports.

+## Privacy & Telemetry

+This package does **not** collect any telemetry or usage data.

+Your privacy is respected — no data is transmitted to external services.

+## Support Channels

+- **GitHub Issues**: Bug reports and feature requests
+- **GitHub Discussions**: Questions and community support
+- **Documentation**: Comprehensive guides and API reference
+- **Email**: contact@wexample.com for general inquiries

+Community support is available through GitHub Discussions.

+## Contribution Guidelines

+We welcome contributions to the Wexample suite!

+## Maintainers & Authors

+Maintained by the Wexample team and community contributors.

+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for the full list of contributors.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Free to use in both personal and commercial projects.

 ## Compatibility Matrix